 As you open the tool, you’ll be asked to add the URLs of the articles you want to track.
 After you enter the first URL and hit “Start Tracking,” you will be taken to the table.
-You can add up to 50 articles per group.
-At the top are boxes where you can add more groups (1).
+You can add up to 50 articles per Project.

-Above the table, you will see the five preview metrics (URL, referral traffic, Keywords, Shares, and Backlinks) measures for the totals of your group (2).
+Above the table, you will see the six preview metrics (URL, referral traffic, Keywords, Shares, Backlinks and Estimated Reach) measures for the totals of your group.

 - Shares: the number of times your tracked articles were shared among social media platforms.